 The College Counsellor supports the student wellbeing team and is available to students Monday – Friday each week.

-The Counsellors, Ms Christine Hain and Mrs Caroline Zavolokin work with individuals and with small groups of students to process and resolve issues related to their social and emotional growth.
+The Counsellors are Mrs Nicole Musialik and Mrs Caroline Zavolokin and they work with individuals and with small groups of students to process and resolve issues related to their social and emotional growth.

-Please note that Christine and Caroline only work during the school term.
+Caroline only works during the school term.
 In the event of a mental health emergency please contact the Mental Health Intake Line on 1800 011 511.

 Programs supporting parents such as Parenting Teens and Tuning into Teens are offered at the beginning of every year.
 When appropriate, students and families are referred to community agencies for more targeted and specialised support.
 The College Counsellor also supports Year Leaders and Homeroom teachers to facilitate contemporary wellbeing programs for our students.